Focus too much on day-to-day market performance and you could miss the larger trend.

 This is important because many investors get a certain tunnel vision when it comes to the market: They look at how the S&P 500 performed today, or this week, or this month.
 But by focusing on these individual trees, they’re missing the forest of consistent, long-term positive returns.
 Historically, the chance of the market going up on any single day is barely better than a coin flip.
 But stretch your time horizon out, and the odds move in your favor: roughly 75% of single years are positive, over 85% of five-year stretches are positive, and 100% – 100%! – of 20-year periods are positive (often by quite a lot).The truth is, the market has risen far more often than it’s fallen, as we display below, and while being a long-term investor is rarely easy, it has paid off handsomely over the last century.

 Source: Standard and Poor’s, Baird Research.
 Past performance is not a guarantee of future results.
 Performance is calculated on a total return basis with dividend reinvestment.
 The S&P 500, computed by the Standard & Poor's Corporation, is a well-known gauge of stock market movements determined by the weighted capitalization of the 500 leading U.S. common stocks.
 Indices are unmanaged and are not available for direct investment.

 Of course, no one can predict the future, and while the long-term historical trend of the stock market has consistently been positive, tomorrow's gains are not guaranteed.
-That is why working with an advisor is so important.
-They are experts in crafting robust financial plans, building portfolios for all environments and helping you on the path to your long-term goals.
+That is why working with a Financial Advisor is so important.
+We are experts in crafting robust financial plans, building portfolios for all environments and helping you on the path to your long-term goals.